Gonciarov/ilp-machine/README.md

 <b>What is it about</b>

 This is a browser application aimed to store Code4000 learners' weekly reflections, progression path, tutors' notes and project reviews.
-To be placed on internal Code4000 server and be accessible from all classroom computers.
+Used on internal Code4000 server and be accessible from all classroom computers.
+Does not have mobile version, as not needed in prison environment.

 <b>Functionalities available:</b>

-- all users ('students', 'admin') can login and logout into the system;
+- all users (students, admin) can login and logout into the system;
 - students can create, edit, and delete reflections ('posts');
-- students can tick their learnt tech and soft skills out and see percentage of curriculum completed
+- students can tick their learnt tech and soft skills out and see percentage of curriculum completed;
 - admin can create, edit, and delete comments on each post ('comments');
 - admin can create, edit, and delete project reviews ('reviews');
 - admin can see students general info in one place and generate reports in PDF;

-<b>Tech</b>

-- NodeJS
-- Postgres
+- all users can share messages in chat;

+<b>Tech used</b>

-- Express
+- Node Express with EJS views;
+- Postgres;

+The idea is to replace provisional ejs views with proper frontend on React;

 <b>To install:</b>